thebitmonk/send_post_api/docs/AccountintegrationApi.md

-Disable IP Monitoring for a single IP
+Disable IP Monitoring for a single IP <br>

 ### Example
 ```javascript